Llewelyn Davies family papers

 Scope and Contents

-The collection is housed in eleven boxes and organized into three series: Correspondence, Photographs, and Other Material.
+The collection is housed in twelve boxes and organized into three series: Correspondence, Photographs, and Other Material.
 Boxes 9-10 contain Oversize material and box 11 contains Restricted Fragile Papers.

 Series I, Correspondence , housed in boxes 1-4, is organized into four subseries: Outgoing Llewelyn Davies Family Correspondence, Incoming Llewelyn Davies Family Correspondence, Third Party Correspondence, and Llewelyn Davies Family Correspondence Compiled by Peter Llewelyn Davies.